 Works with FLIR ONE Pro cameras and Android 13 or later.

-It works offline, making it perfect for field inspections where connectivity is limited.
-Using a FLIR ONE Pro thermal camera, you can capture, analyze, and document thermal images with precision.
+Using a FLIR ONE Pro thermal camera, you can capture, analyze, and document thermal images with professional precision.

-All data and images are stored in organized projects, allowing clear documentation, advanced note-taking, and easy reporting.
-Projects can be exported as ZIP files and opened on any computer using the included jctmview viewer, directly in any modern browser, no additional software needed.
+Projects can be exported as ZIP files and opened on any computer using the included jctmview viewer—directly in any modern browser, no installation required.

-Key benefits:
+Key features and benefits:

-Typical uses:
+Typical applications:

 Demo and Pro versions: